Fiery-billed Aracari and Collared Aracari

 Fiery-billed Aracari and Collared Aracari (Pteroglossus frantzii and Pteroglossus torquatus)Spanish Name: Tucancillo Piquianaranjado, and Tucancillo Collarejo

 The Collared Aracari is common in Caribbean lowland and premontane forest.
-In cannot live in areas that are heavily deforested, and is not usually above elevations of 1,000 m (or 1,200 m in the southeastern part of Costa Rica).
-On the Pacific side of Costa Rica, this bird is found only rarely except in more southern forests of the country.
+In cannot live in areas that are heavily deforested, and is not usually above elevations of 1,000 m.

 The Fiery-billed Aracari lives in forest similar to the home of the Collared, but can live at elevations up to 1,500 m.